bhurstGH/shoplist-live/README.md

 ### Getting started

 Click to go to the register form.
 Here you can input an email address and password (this will be how you are identified for authentication), and a display name of your choice.
-Anything You'd like!
+Anything you'd like!

 After registering, login and you be taken to the main list page.
 This is where all the lists you are currently a member of will show up, in real time.